trhallam/segysak/docs/contributing.md

 ## How Can I Talk to You?

 Discussion often happens in the repository [issues](https://github.com/trhallam/segysak/issues) tracker and individual pull requests.
+For questions and general chat, please use the [Discussions](https://github.com/trhallam/segysak/discussions) board.

 ## Reporting a Bug